CumulusNetworks/docs/content/cumulus-netq-46/Validate-Operations/_index.md

 To view the list of tests run for a given protocol or service by default, use either `netq show unit-tests <protocol/service>` or perform a tab completion on `netq check <protocol/service> [include|exclude]`.
 Refer to {{<link title="Validation Tests Reference">}} for a description of the individual tests.

-### Select the Tests to Run
+### Select Which Tests to Run

 <!-- vale off -->
 You can include or exclude one or more of the various tests performed during the validation.
-Each test is assigned a number, which is used to identify which tests to run.
+Each test is assigned a number, which is used to identify the tests.
 By default, all tests are run.
 The `<protocol-number-range-list>` value is used with the `include` and `exclude` options to indicate which tests to include.
 It is a number list separated by commas, or a range using a dash, or a combination of these.
 Do not use spaces after commas.
 For example:
 <!-- vale on -->

 - include 1,3,5